Tasshack/dreame-vacuum/docs/entities.md

 - Some entities may not be available on devices with older firmware versions like *customized_cleaning* and *cleaning_mode* that are also not available on valetudo.
 - Most of the entities including the vacuum entity has dynamic icons for their state and can be overridden from entity settings.
 - Most of the sensor and all select entities returns their current raw integer value on `raw_value`, `map_id` or `segment_id` attributes for ease of use on automations and services.
 - All entities has dynamic refresh rate determined by its change range and device state.
-Integration only inform Home Assistant when a device property has changed trough listeners.
+Integration only inform Home Assistant when a device property has changed through listeners.
 This is more like a *local_push* type of approach instead of *local_pull* but please note that it may take time entity to reflect the changes when you edit related setting from the official App.
 - Some entities has custom availability rules for another specific entity or state.
 E.g. *tight_mopping* entity will become *unavailable* when water tank or mop pad is not attached.
 (All off the rules extracted from the official App)
 - Exposed cloud connected entities for all available settings that are stored not on the device but on specific map data itself.
 E.g. *map_rotation*
 - Generated entities have the following naming schema: